 “We are delighted to work closely with Kingston Council and help promote the Royal Borough and the Ancient Marketplace.”

 As well as giving runners the opportunity to take part in a scenic and challenging race, the event also helps raise money and awareness for a variety of good causes and charities.

 The spokeswoman added: “The race has always worked with local charities, including The Kingston Hospital Charity, Momentum, The River Thames Boat Project, and local young people’s groups.

-“The Covid restrictions badly affected our normal plannin and we have not been able to promote our charities as much as usual this year.
+“The Covid restrictions badly affected our normal planning and we have not been able to promote our charities as much as usual this year.
 But we are already planning for major support of the Kingston Hospital Charity in 2022.”